-At our last inspection we rated this key question requires improvement.
-At this inspection the rating has changed to good.
+This is the first inspection for this newly registered service.
+This key question has been rated good.
 This meant the service was consistently managed and well-led.
-Leaders and the culture they created promoted high quality, person-centred care.
+Leaders and the culture they created promoted high-quality, person-centred care.

 Continuous learning and improving care